 When preparing for a new roof, deciding on the right time and budget can be difficult as many factors may need to be considered.
 The biggest qualm of replacing a roof for most families can be overall cost.
-The average prices of new roofs can range be between $7,000 to $13,200 for a single family home.
-There are however, plenty of ways cover the cost of a new roof to keep your home in stellar shape.
+The average prices of new roofs can range between $7,000 to $13,200 for a single family home.
+There are, however, plenty of ways to cover the cost of a new roof to keep your home in stellar shape.

 Consult with a Certified Contractor

 Working with a trusted, certified contractor is the best place to start with any new roof.
 Replacing your roof can be a costly expenditure if you are unprepared for it.
 There can also be unexpected costs in repairing your new roof if you’re unfamiliar with home renovation projects generally.
 Working with a seasoned roofing professional can help alleviate these concerns from the process.